Error handling

 assert

-If you need the gory details of PIPESTATUS
+If you need the gory details of PIPESTATUS, see the bash manpage.

-Most of the time, assert
+Most of the time, assert is enough.

-The nonfatal
+The nonfatal command

 If a non-zero exit status from an ebuild helper function is expected, you may

-function.
+call it under the nonfatal function.
 Instead of dying on failure,

 the command will then return non-zero exit status, as in the following example: